- Get link

 One extra problem if you like it

-If the above problem is not exciting enough, try calculate the initial entropy production rate of the following system:
+If the above problem is not exciting enough, try calculate the initial entropy production rate of the following system:2 identically charged particles are confined in a potential well

 and their locations are further restricted by 2 optical tweezers at -x0 & +x0, with probability distributions expressed in terms of Gaussian Dirac delta series with n = 10^10.
 Their motions in y & z directions are completely restricted and ignorable.
 The particles have a radius of 1nm and are immersed in water at 350K.
 Now there is a power outage again, and the optical tweezers shuts down simultaneously.
 Let k be the Coulomb's constant and each particle is charged with +q.
 What is the entropy production rate of the system when the electricity just goes out?